 It is Sunday and you had planned to cook a roast for the family dinner, however, as soon as you switched on the oven it tripped all the electrics.
 The first thing you do is reset the fuse box before trying again, only to have the same thing happen.
 Now you are worried as, after all, Sunday roast comes around only once a week and it looks like it won’t be happening this Sunday.
-Before you call an appliance repair professional such as Madison Appliance Repair Center, consider the following:
+Before you call an appliance repair professional, consider the following:

 Possible Reasons Why an Electric Appliance Keeps Tripping the House Electrics